The Singleton

 He opened the diff.

-He ran `ssh-keygen -Y verify` against the commit's detached payload.
+He ran `ssh-keygen -Y verify` against the detached payload.
 Valid.
 He dumped the signature's raw bytes and diffed them against his last ten legitimate commits.
 Structurally identical.
 Same curve parameters.
 Same canonical encoding.
 Same deterministic k-generation per RFC 8032.

 "Aion."